 Response Records (MQRR) can receive a completion code and reason code specific to each destination queue.

-Figure 1 shows how distribution lists work.
+Figure 9 on page 120 shows how distribution lists work.

-Figure 1.
+Figure 9.
 How distribution lists work.
 This diagram shows that one message is transmitted through the channel and can be put on more than one remote queue.